harveyramer/harvey-ramer-blog/src/article/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 There is nothing better than knowing your team has your back. {.callout}

 I am humbled to have been part of a company whose leadership believed in and supported their team.
 Each team member played an important part, and they are some of the finest human beings I have ever known. **After it all ends, all we have is friendship.**

+## Footnotes

+[^1]: "Startup success can be engineered by following the process, which means it can be learned, which means it can be taught." — [The Lean Startup Methodology](http://theleanstartup.com/principles).